connectedbydata/connectedbydata.org/_events/2024-09-30-connected-conversation-global-voices-on-data-and-ai.md

 ---
 layout: event
-title: "Global Voices: Dominant frameworks and alternative narratives to shape the future of data and AI"
+title: "Global Voices: What does data governance mean to you?"
 image: gv-logo.png
 upcoming: true
 writeup: false